 Veg hakka noodles are easy to make and pack delicious flavors of spice, garlic, ginger, with a simple sauce.
 The thinly chopped vegetables provide a satisfying crunchy texture in contrast to the noodles.

-They are VERY popular in Indian Chinese restaurants and it can also be found as street food in India.
+Hakka noodles are VERY popular in Indian Chinese restaurants and it can also be found as street food in India.
+You’ll often see them served alongside Indian Chinese food fan favorites such as Gobi Manchurian, a cauliflower dish, and Paneer Momos, a steamed veggie and paneer dumpling.

 See how easy it is to make in below quick video!